DarkMatterCore/nxdumptool/host/README.md

 * Right after receiving a command header and/or command block.
 * Right after receiving the last file data chunk from a [SendFileProperties](#sendfileproperties) command.

-The endpoint max packet size must be sent back to the target console using status responses because the `usb:ds` API provides no way for homebrew applications to know which device descriptor and/or speed was selected by the USB host device.
+The endpoint max packet size must be sent back to the target console using status responses because `usb:ds` API's `GetUsbDeviceSpeed` cmd is only available under Horizon OS 8.0.0+ -- and we definitely want to provide USB communication support under lower versions.

 #### Status codes